Energy

 We have a small wood-burning stove which cost about £500 to buy and install.
 Most winter days it can do all the heating we need in the front of the house, but doesn't quite extend to warming up our large ground floor extension.
 A lot of the wood is scavenged -- ie, free.
 If we pay for wood that costs us about £4 to burn all day long -- for the amount of heat generated, using the stove to burn bought wood is much more expensive if arguably still much more environmentally kind than burning oil to heat the house.
 We don't burn coal mostly because it's such a pig to dispose of the ashes (very much not suitable for the compost heap!).
 John keeps a detailed diary of our experience with the stove.

-We also have a roof-mounted wind turbine (the one advertised with B+Q).
-It also doesn't really pay its way, but at least it's easy to tell our house apart from any other.
+We also used to have a roof-mounted wind turbine (the one advertised with B+Q).
+It didn't really pay its way, but was an interesting experiment.

 John keeps tabs of interesting climate change news tidbits here.